gaborbernat/bernat-tech/content/posts/pycon-us-2026-typing-summit/index.md

 are inconclusive, before deciding what to ship in Pyrefly.

 The artifact bundles five Lean modules: source language, interpreter, type checker, theorem statements, proofs.
 The Lean compiler either accepts the bundle (definitions well-formed, all proofs valid) or rejects it.
-The project totals roughly 39,000 lines of Lean, with the gradual-typing layer about twice the size of the static layer.
+The project totals about 39,000 lines of Lean, with the gradual-typing layer about twice the size of the static layer.
 Static took a week of his time; gradual took about a month.